10380r/Automatic-Like-on-Instagram/README.md

 then, input hashtags after `#`

 ## _warning_
-instagram's xpath is regularly changes. please check xpaths on browser if do not run scripts.
+instagram's xpath and css selector is regularly changes. please check xpaths on browser if do not run scripts.